EPFLiGHT/LiGHT-doc/docs/clusters/cscs.md

 ## Pre-setup (access to the CSCS)

-Please ask Michael or Annie to add you to the CSCS project.
+Please ask [Michael](mailto:michael.zhang@epfl.ch) or [Peter](mailto:peter.ahumuza@epfl.ch) to add you to the CSCS project (send a message on Slack to get a faster answer).
 Once you have been added, check your mail for the invitation link.
 You will to have to create an account.

 ## Connect to the login node